top of page

 We then want to use these keywords - and their translations - and search for each one of these in the version of Google used in that country.

-Let’s assume Germany as our example to see what the competition is there.
+Let’s assume we want to market to Germany as our example to see what the competition is there.

 GERMAN RESULTS FOR LAPTOP BAGS